 Since the race's inception the host club has been Southport Yacht Club, a large club with excellent marina facilities for members' yachts and motor cruisers.
 SYC provides escort vessels and berths for the visiting yachts, mostly on a floating marina in front of the clubhouse.

-The Land Rover Sydney Gold Coast Yacht Race has become an important test bed for the CYCA's changes to the Rolex Sydney Hobart Yacht Race, including handicap rating systems, safety rules, and multiple entries (eg IMS and IRC), one design and other divisions.
+The Sydney Gold Coast Yacht Race has become an important test bed for the CYCA's changes to the Rolex Sydney Hobart Yacht Race, including handicap rating systems, safety rules, and multiple entries (eg IRC and ORCi), one design and other divisions.

 Apollo set the pace with a time of 49 hours 19 minutes 41 seconds in the inaugural race in 1986 and the following year another Sydney Hobart Yacht Race line honours winner, Bernard Lewis' Sovereign, got the gun.